aonai/winter_project_handwriting_camera/README.md

 1. Machine Learning - [PyTorch Letter Classification](#pytorch-letter-classification)
 2. Computer Vision - [Haar Cascade Object Detection](#haar-cascade-object-detection)

-### PyTorch Letter Classification
+## PyTorch Letter Classification

-### Haar Cascade Object Detection
+## Haar Cascade Object Detection
 This project uses haar cascade train and detect functions provided by opencv to track a pen.
 The image of the tracked portion is shown below.

 ![pen]()

 The haar cascade model is stored in `cascade/cascade.xml`.
-Run `object_detection.py` to visualize the performance of this model. `data_gen.py` provides helper functions and scripts to train a model.
+Run `object_detection.py` to visualize the performance of this model.
+To train a custom haar cascade, `data_gen.py` provides helper functions.
+The instruction is also included below.

 #### How to train  a haar cascade model for a custom object:
 - Useful links: